To be honest, it’s hard to express what the country of Germany meant to me.

 I carry a few travel locks, and I recommend you do too.

-That’s all I can think of to make sure you have the best Greek Holiday!
+That’s all I can think of to make sure you have the best German Holiday!

 Enjoy the food, history, and people, as those are the things that make Germany a great place to visit!